arcanine300/ArcadeGameProject/README.md

 # ArcadeGameProject
 A top down shooter project developed in unity over the summer of 2020.
-We used this project as an opportunity to learn about various topics related to game development in unity such as: game systems design, shader programming, particle sysems, animations, post processing effects, lighting, and much more.
+We used this project as an opportunity to learn about various topics related to game development in unity such as: game systems design, shader programming, particle sysems, animations, post processing effects, realtime and baked lighting, Level design, and NPC AI behaviour programming.

 # Downloads
 If you're interested in playing the game you can download the PC or android version from here: https://arcanine300.itch.io/dont-think-just-shoot